ADB Debt Products

-- As part of its developmental mandate, ADB contributes to the development of regional markets through local currency bond issuances under its Asian Currency Note Program (ACNP Offering Circular) and MYR Medium-Term Note Program.
+- As part of its developmental mandate, ADB contributes to the development of regional markets through local currency bond issuances under its Asian Currency Note Program (ACNP Offering Circular).

 - ADB uses financial derivatives to raise operationally needed currencies in a cost-efficient way, usually undertaking currency and interest rate swaps simultaneously with an issue of bonds.

-As of 31 December 2019, ADB had borrowed in 38 currencies with an aggregate principal amount of $105.0 billion.
+As of 31 December 2021, ADB had borrowed in 42 currencies with an outstanding amount of around $134.1 billion.